-The naming convention is dbservername.integer, where dbservername is the database server name as defined in the onconfig file, and integer is the next integer.
-The series starts with 0.
+The naming convention is dbservername.integer, where dbservername is the database server name as defined in the onconfig file, and integer is the next available integer after the number defined in the ADTLOG file.
+Each server's audit file series starts with 0.

-For example, if a new audit file is started for a database server maple, and the last audit file was saved in the file maple.123, then the next audit file is called maple.124.
+For example, if a new audit file is started for a database server maple, and the last audit record was saved in the file maple.123, then the next audit file is named maple.124.
 If maple.124 already exists, the next available number is used.
-The names are unique to a specific audit directory, so both auditdir1/maple.123 and auditdir2/maple.123 are acceptable.
+The names are unique to a specific audit directory, so both auditdir1/maple.123 and auditdir2/maple.123 are acceptable, but writing to a new directory does not change the file checking and naming that begins with the number in the ADTLOG.